Penicillium chrysogenum: Science

 The discovery of penicillin ushered in a new age of antibiotics derived from microorganisms.
 Penicillin is an antibiotic isolated from growing Penicillium mold in a fermenter.
 The mold is grown in a liquid culture containing sugar and other nutrients including a source of nitrogen.
 As the mold grows, it uses up the sugar and starts to make penicillin only after using up most of the nutrients for growth.

 History

 Genetics and evolution

 The ability to produce penicillin appears to have evolved over millions of years, and is shared with several other related fungi.
 It is believed to confer a selective advantage during competition with bacteria for food sources.
-Some bacteria have consequently developed the counter-ability to survive penicillin exposure by producing penicillinases, enzymes that degrade penicillin.
-Penicillinase production is one mechanism by which bacteria can become penicillin resistant.
+Some bacteria have consequently developed the counter-ability to survive penicillin exposure by producing penicillinases, enzymes that degrade penicillin, thus becoming penicillin resistant.

 The principal genes responsible for producing penicillin, pcbAB, pcbC, and penDE are closely linked, forming a cluster on chromosome I. Some high-producing Penicillium chrysogenum strains used for the industrial production of penicillin contain multiple tandem copies of the penicillin gene cluster.

 Similar to other filamentous fungi, CRISPR/Cas9-mediated genome editing techniques are available for editing the genome of Penicillium chrysogenum.